pa28/GuiPi/README.md

     have also become busy with other things.
 However, it is open source and I can fork the repository and begin taking it in the direction I need.
 My port of NanoGUI-SDL is included in the project.
-    1. Install on Debian derivatives: `sudo apt install libsdl2-dev libsdl2-ttf-def libsdl2-image-dev`
+    1. Install SDL2 on Debian derivatives: `sudo apt install libsdl2-dev libsdl2-ttf-def libsdl2-image-dev`

 1. [SDL2_gfx](https://www.ferzkopp.net/Software/SDL2_gfx/Docs/html/index.html) a graphics
 primitive library that adds additional drawing capability to SDL2.
-Under consideration.
+Using the primitive drawing functions.
+Still thinking about the rest.

 1. [GNU CGICC](https://www.gnu.org/software/cgicc/doc/index.html)
 a [Common Gateway Interface](https://en.wikipedia.org/wiki/Common_Gateway_Interface)